ruby/www.ruby-lang.org/en/news/_posts/2009-02-25-mountainwest-rubyconf-schedule.md

 You can also keep track of the conference via twitter.
 Just follow [@mwrc][3]

-MountainWest RubyConf is being held in Salt Lake City, UT, <span class="caps">USA</span>, March 13 and 14 2009.
+MountainWest RubyConf is being held in Salt Lake City, UT, USA, March 13 and 14 2009.

 [1]: http://mtnwestrubyconf.org/2009/index
 [2]: http://mtnwestrubyconf.org/2009/schedule